2.2 Inspectors

 2.2.1 Interface

-All inspectors must implement the Inspector interface.
+All Inspectors must implement the Inspector interface.
 This is a simple interface that defines only one method:

 String inspect( Object toInspect, String type, String... names );

-Depending on the type of inspector, it may use the given toInspect to access the runtime object for the given type.
 Or it may ignore the toInspect and look up information for the given type from an XML file or a database schema.
 This allows Metawidget to inspect types that have no corresponding Java object.
 For example:

 metawidget.setToInspect( null ); // No setToInspect